-Rose, Garcia tied for lead at Masters heading in to final day
+Rose, Garcia tied for lead at Masters heading into final day

 Spieth was tied with Ryan Moore (69) and Charley Hoffman, who led for much of the day until he put his tee shot into the water on the par-3 16th and made double bogey.
 Hoffman battled for par on the last hole to stay just two shots behind.

 Only 10 players remained under par, all of them separated by five shots.
+That group included former Masters champions Adam Scott (69) and Charl Schwartzel (68).
+Lee Westwood, a runner-up last year, also had a 68 and was five shots back.

-Rory McIlroy has more work to do if he wants that green jacket to complete a career Grand Slam.
-McIlroy twice had to settle for pars despite being in ideal position on the par 5s on the back nine, and his 71 kept him from making up any ground.
-He was six shots behind.
+“It just the great players in front, and in conditions like this, it’s going to be hard because you’re going to have to make it happen,” Scott said.

-Phil Mickelson started out birdie-birdie before his round fell apart with a chunked wedge on No. 3 that led to double bogey.
-Mickelson shot 39 on the front and 74 for the round, leaving him in a tie for 21st and eight shots behind in his bid to become at age 46 the oldest Masters champion.Report Typo/Error
+That’s the allure of Augusta National, and it’s never more appealing than when so many top players are right there with a chance.
+That includes Garcia, who has had close calls in every major he has played except the Masters — until now.